 Imagine that you’re on a business trip, and you’re meeting some important clients for the first time.

 Or maybe you work in service, for example in a hotel, and you need to talk to guests and customers.
-Learn more about this topic in our Oxford Online English lesson: Talking About Your Job.
+Learn more about this topic in our Oxford Online English lesson: Hotel English.

 In these situations, you’ll want to use more formal language.